kevinhughes27/parity-server/README.md

 To reset your local database you can reset the db file using git checkout.

-There is also an automated test suite which can be run using the `nosetests3`.
+There is also an automated test suite which can be run using `nosetests3`.

 Contributing